Orange-OpenSource/AIVC/README.md

 ### Sanity check

-Finally, launch the following script to ensure than everything is working properly.
+Finally, launch the following script to ensure that everything is working properly.

 ```
 $ cd AIVC/src